 Additional Living Expense Coverage

 Another essential coverage on your renters policy is called additional living expense, also commonly known as loss of use.
 Just as its name says, this coverage will take care of additional living expense in the event that your unit is not livable due to a covered peril such as fire.

 Examples of covered expenses:

 There is a limit to this coverage and it is specified on your policy either with a capped dollar amount limit (e.g. $10,000) or a specified time period (e.g. 12 months).

 Most renters policies have a minimum policy deductible requirement that starts at $250 or $500.
 Your insurance company may offer the deductible as high as $2,000.
 Lower the deductible you choose, the higher the premium will be, and vice-versa.

 Keep in mind that deductible is your out-of-pocket expense after a claim is filed and before the insurance company makes any claim payout to you.
 For example, if your payout is $3,000 and the deductible is $500, you will receive $2,500 as the final payout amount.

-Renters policy is relatively inexpensive and provides the peace of mind knowing that your valuable things are covered.
-It is also nice to know that you have coverage in case of expensive lawsuits due to liability.
+Renters policy is relatively inexpensive and it can provide the protection of your personal valuables while providing the peace of mind of knowing you have coverage in case of expensive liability lawsuits.